 The Center for Writing & Learning promotes collaboration, curiosity, and critical thinking among peers.
 We support the campus community in the pursuit of their academic and pedagogic goals, fostering a thoughtful learning community in which people with different experiences, values, and perspectives can grow together.

-Once we re-open for the Fall 2023 semester, students will be able to book their own tutoring appointments via WCOnline–our online scheduler!
+Students can book their own 50-minute tutoring appointments via WCOnline–our online scheduler!
 All you have to do is gain access/create a WCOnline account.
 Our hope is that this will provide you with a more quick and easy booking experience.
 Follow the links below to start booking your own appointments!

 See our Guide for New WCOnline Users for step-by-step instructions to booking your appointment.

 Just as a reminder, students are also welcome to 1) call us at 253.879.3404, 2) email us at email@example.com or 3) stop by Howarth 105 to make appointments.

 *Alumni looking to meet with a Faculty Consultant should either call, email or stop by Howarth 105 to make their appointment.

 Don't have an appointment?
 Or just have a quick question?
 Subject tutors and writing advisors hold weekly drop-in hours for students to come and talk about their work without making an appointment.
 Follow the links below to view tutor bios and hours.

 Appointments are usually held in-person in Howarth 109, though we also offer online appointments through Zoom or Google Meet upon request.